BlueCrest Capital Management

-It also operates as Bluecrest Recruitment, BlueCrest Inc,

-BlueCrest Capital Management, Limited, and BlueCrest UK.
-Until 2014 it was BlueCrest Capital Management, LLP.
-It has a flagship fund BlueCrest Capital International Master Fund Limited, and a US fund BlueCrest Capital L.P.

-Investments
+History

+Bluecrest was founded in 2000 as a hedge fund by Michael Platt and William Reeves who were both previously senior proprietary traders at JPMorgan Chase.

 In 2014, Bluecrest spun off $8.2 billion worth of assets into a new company, Systematica Investments, run by Bluecrest employee, Leda Braga.
 CNBC has referred to Braga as "the most powerful woman in Hedge Funds", earning in excess of $50 million annually.

+Transformed to family office

-In 2015, Bluecrest announced its plans to return all outside capital to investors and transition into a private investment partnership that would manage money for its partners and employees.
+In 2015, Bluecrest returned all outside capital to investors and transitioned into a family office, which is a private investment partnership that manages money only for its partners and employees.

 The fund generated returns of 50% in 2016, 54% in 2017, 25% in 2018 when the average hedge fund lost money, and 50% in 2019.

 In March 2020, BlueCrest reduced the size of its relative-value trading book, which seeks to exploit anomalies in related securities.
 The company also cut risk across the firm by about $1 billion.
-BlueCrest suffered some losses after the sell-off, but the investment fund was up for the year through the close of trading on March 11.
+BlueCrest suffered some losses after the sell-off, but the investment fund was up for the year through the close of trading on 11 March.

-On Dec 8, 2020, The Securities and Exchange Commission announced that UK-based investment adviser BlueCrest Capital Management Limited has agreed to pay $170 million to settle charges arising from inadequate disclosures, material misstatements, and misleading omissions concerning its transfer of top traders from its flagship client fund, BlueCrest Capital International (BCI), to a proprietary fund, BSMA Limited, and replacement of those traders with an underperforming algorithm.
+On 8 December 2020, The U.S. Securities and Exchange Commission announced that BlueCrest had agreed to pay $170 million to settle charges arising from inadequate disclosures, material misstatements, and misleading omissions concerning its transfer of top traders from its flagship client fund, BlueCrest Capital International (BCI), to a proprietary fund, BSMA Limited, and replacement of those traders with an underperforming algorithm.

+The fund generated returns of 153% in 2022, 20% in 2023 and 38% in 2024.